CompuWiser/MemoryGame/README.md

 cards two at a time to match the pairs.
 The game ends when all pairs are revealed.

 ### Scoring
-3 stars = 11 moves or less
+3 stars = 14 moves or less
-2 stars = 15 moves or less
+2 stars = 19 moves or less
-1 star = 19 moves or less
+1 star = 20 moves or more
-0 stars = 20 moves or above